Jan-Lennard Struff: 2022: Injury, Challenger title, top 150

 After Wimbledon, Struff competed at the Brawo Open, an ATP Challenger event in Braunschweig, Germany.
 He won his 6th ATP Challenger tour title by beating compatriot, Maximilian Marterer, in the final.
 He returned to the top 150 at world No. 126 on 11 July 2022.
 He also won the doubles title with Marcelo Demoliner by defeating Roman Jebavý and Adam Pavlásek in the final.
 In Hamburg, he lost in the first round to seventh seed and world No. 26, Karen Khachanov, in three sets, despite having two match points at 6-5 in the third set.
 Seeded third at the first edition of the Zug Open, he was eliminated from the tournament in the second round by Italian qualifier Lorenzo Giustino.
 Seeded third at the Meerbusch Challenger, he was beaten in the second round by eventual finalist Dennis Novak.
 At the US Open, Struff fell in the second round of qualifying to Enzo Couacaud.

 After the US Open, Struff competed at the Cassis Open.
 Seeded fifth, he lost in the second round to Borna Gojo.
 Then, he represented Germany in the Davis Cup Finals Group stage.
 Germany was in Group C alongside France, Belgium, and Australia.
 He beat Benjamin Bonzi of France, Zizou Bergs of Belgium, and Max Purcell of Australia.
 Germany did end up beating France, Belgium, and Australia which earned them a spot in the Knockout stage.
 Getting past qualifying at the Sofia Open, he reached the quarterfinals where he was defeated by fourth seed Lorenzo Musetti.
 In Basel, he lost in the first round of qualifying to Roman Safiullin.
 At the Trofeo Faip–Perrel, he made it to the final where he was defeated by Otto Virtanen.
 At the Slovak Open, he lost in the first round to eventual finalist Fábián Marozsán.
 Struff played his final event of the year by representing Germany in the Davis Cup quarterfinal tie against Canada.
 He upset world No. 18 Denis Shapovalov.
 In the end, Germany ended up losing 2-1 to Canada.

-Struff ended the year ranked 152.
+Struff ended the year ranked No. 151.